 \subsubsection{Belief Efficiency}

-In semantic communications, the main resource of the speaker is the belief set, which can be considered as the equivalent of bandwidth in classical communication.
+In semantic communications, the main resource of the speaker is the beliefs, which can be considered as the equivalent of bandwidth in classical communication.
 Spectral efficiency is the main metric to optimize bandwidth usage in classical communication.
 We now optimize the belief usage by defining a similar metric.
 Let $U_b$ be the belief efficiency.
-For computing $U_b$, we define $U_{b,T}$ as the belief efficiency for task $T$, and $U_{b,m}$ as the belief efficiency of episode $m$.
-To compute $U_{b,m}$, we should consider the total number (across all time slots) of beliefs that the speaker uses to describe the observed events during episode $m$, and inverse it, as follows:

-where $W_{m,n}^S$ is the total number of beliefs transmitted for describing the observed event, at slot $n$ of episode $m$.
+Let $U_{b,T}$ and $U_{b,m}$ be the belief efficiency for task $T$ and belief efficiency of episode $m$, respectively.
+To compute $U_{b,m}$, we should consider the total number (across all time slots) of beliefs that the speaker uses to describe the observed events during episode $m$, and inverse it, as follows: where $W_{m,n}^S$ is the total number of beliefs transmitted for describing the observed event, at slot $n$ of episode $m$.
 For computing the belief efficiency, we only consider the beliefs sent by the speaker while the inferred beliefs of the listener are ignored because they are not transmitted over a wireless channel.
 To compute $U_{b,T}$, we should calculate the expectation of $U_{b,m}$ in the episodes during which task $T$ is executed, i.e., $U_{b,T}= \mathbb{E}\big[U_{b,m}\big|V_m =T\big]$.
 This is because the required number of the beliefs for executing a task can randomly vary across episodes since the number of events in each task's TEC is a random variable.
 Finally, the belief efficiency $U_b = \mathbb{E} \big[U_{b,T}\big]$ will be the expectation of $U_{b,T}$ over different tasks.